irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.MsgWithdrawEarnedFees"></a>

 ### MsgWithdrawEarnedFees
-MsgWithdrawEarnedFees defines an SDK message to withdraw the fees earned by the provider or owner.
+MsgWithdrawEarnedFees defines an SDK message to withdraw the fees earned by the provider or owner

 | Field | Type | Label | Description |